Kjetil Jansrud

 Kjetil Jansrud (born 28 August 1985) is a Norwegian former World Cup alpine ski racer and Olympic champion.
 He competed in all alpine disciplines apart from slalom, and his best event was the giant slalom where he has six World Cup podiums and an Olympic silver medal.
 Since 2012, he had concentrated on the speed events, where all but two of his World Cup victories had come.
 At the 2014 Winter Olympics in Sochi, he won the super-G and placed third in the downhill.
 At the World Championships in 2019 at Åre, Jansrud won gold in the downhill.
+Kjetil is the current host of popular tv reality show Alt for Norge.